-Sky Island Alliance has a skilled and passionate staff, dedicated to getting great things done in the Sky Islands.
+Sky Island Alliance has a skilled and passionate team, dedicated to getting great things done in the region.
 We welcome you to join us in the field, meet us at the office, attend our special events, and get to know us in person!

 Louise MisztalExecutive Director

 “It’s been my great privilege to work with Sky Island Alliance for more than fifteen years to develop collaborative conservation initiatives.
 As we celebrate our 30th anniversary and look ahead to the next thirty years, I hope to see our cross-border corridors reconnected as we remove harmful border wall and restore transboundary ecosystems.
 The Sky Islands are such a special place in the world and deserve recognition and reverence.
 I look forward to ensuring the Sky Island region is sustained by effective transboundary conservation initiatives and by contributing to our global need to protect 30% of our natural environment to sustain the diversity of life that surrounds us.”

 Louise Misztal has worked at Sky Island Alliance for the past fifteen years in various positions ranging from volunteering to serving as Conservation Director.
 She now serves as our Executive Director and is committed to crafting creative solutions to pressing conservation issues and building collaboration among diverse partners.

 Previously, Louise was the principal architect of a regional climate change adaptation workshop series designed for resource managers to advance understanding of impacts on ecosystems and wildlife.
 This led to critical new work to survey, protect, and restore fragile spring ecosystems.
 She was also principal investigator on a project to collaboratively develop a climate-smart landscape conservation design for the Sky Island region, focused on springs, streams, and grasslands.